10 Pieces of Knowledge Only the Top 0.01% of Buyers Use

 Decide Title Structure Before Drafting the Offer

-Personal, trust, or entity: homestead eligibility, privacy, and tax trajectory all depend on this decision and are difficult to reverse after closing.
+Personal name, trust, or entity: homestead eligibility, privacy, and your long-term tax picture all depend on this decision and are difficult to reverse after closing.

 09

 March 1 for homestead.
 Three-year window for portability transfer.
-These deadlines do not extend and savings do not compound retroactively.
+These deadlines do not extend, and savings do not apply retroactively.

 10

-A base case and a high case for insurance, taxes, maintenance, and carry.
+A best case and a worst case for insurance, taxes, maintenance, and carrying costs.
 Every variable in this checklist feeds this number, and this number tells you what you are actually buying.

 Bottom Line

-The buyers who close at this tier are not the ones who bid highest.
-They are the ones who arrived prepared: vessel feasibility confirmed, insurance modeled, title structure decided, tax trajectory projected over the hold period, proof of funds verified.
-That preparation does not just win offers — it surfaces inventory that never reaches the wider market.
+The buyers who close at this level are not the ones who bid highest.
+They are the ones who arrived prepared: vessel access confirmed, insurance budgeted, title structure decided, tax trajectory projected over the hold period, proof of funds verified.
+That preparation does more than win offers.
+It surfaces inventory that never reaches the wider market.

-For buyers relocating to Palm Beach County: Arrive with a discreet brief, pre-underwritten insurance, title structure decided, and proof of funds verified.
-Underwrite two tax scenarios — homestead and non-homestead — before your first showing.
-The preparation that surfaces off-market inventory is the same preparation that closes a competitive offer: certainty of close, not the highest number.
+For buyers relocating to Palm Beach County: Arrive with a clear brief, insurance pre-quoted, title structure decided, and proof of funds verified.
+Run two tax scenarios before your first showing.
+The preparation that surfaces off-market inventory is the same preparation that wins a competitive offer: certainty of close, not the highest number.

-For sellers at $5M+: Serious buyers at this tier evaluate documentation before they evaluate finishes.
-A property with a current wind-mitigation report, confirmed route-to-ocean, carrier-ready coverage, and clean permits rises to the top of that review.
+For sellers at $5M+: Serious buyers at this level evaluate documentation before they evaluate finishes.
+A property with a current wind-mitigation report, confirmed route to the ocean, insurance-ready coverage, and clean permits rises to the top of that review.
 Assemble the full package before photography.
-Every day spent resolving diligence gaps on market transfers leverage to the buyer.
+Every day spent fixing issues while on market gives the buyer more leverage.

-For both sides: The variables that separate outcomes are all knowable before the offer is written — insurance posture, waterfront feasibility, tax trajectory, and title structure.
+For both sides: The variables that separate outcomes are all knowable before the offer is written: insurance costs, waterfront access, tax trajectory, and title structure.
 None require negotiation.
 All require preparation.

 This article is informational and does not constitute legal, tax, or insurance advice.
 Consult qualified professionals before making any decision.
-References to market dynamics and buyer behavior reflect practitioner observation across BeachesMLS closed data and are directional characterizations, not formal statistical extracts.
-Figures vary by submarket and period and should not be applied to individual property underwriting without direct comp analysis.
+References to market dynamics and buyer behavior reflect practitioner observation across BeachesMLS closed data and are general characterizations, not formal statistical extracts.
+Figures vary by submarket and period and should not be applied to individual property decisions without direct comparable sales analysis.
 Navigational data (bridge clearances, canal depths, inlet conditions) requires individual address-level verification and changes over time.
-Insurance premium ranges are illustrative and vary materially by property, carrier, and coverage structure.
+Insurance premium ranges are illustrative and vary by property, carrier, and coverage structure.
 Tax mechanics reflect Florida statutes as of publication; consult a Florida-licensed CPA or attorney before making any titling or homestead decision.

 Home Price and Appreciation: FHFA House Price Index, fhfa.gov.
 Florida Realtors Market Reports, floridarealtors.org.